losandes/polyn-blueprint/README.md

 ```

 ### Registering Validators
-If the types listed above don't cover your scenario, it's easy to register custom validators:
+If the types listed above don't cover your scenario, it's easy to register custom validators.

+> If your validator returns an object, you MUST return the value on that object - it will be used to populate `blueprint.validate`'s `value` property.

 ```JavaScript
 registerValidator('gt0', ({ key, value }) => {